breakthatbass/arraymaker/README.md

 ```
 $ arraymaker load file.txt
 ```
-It will take in the file you've created and print each line in the terminal.
+It will take in the file you've created and print each element in the array in the terminal.

 ### TODO
 1. Build connection to outside files